lrezek/Cbor4Laravel/README.md

 About
 =============

-CBOR4Laravel adds CBOR functionality to Laravel Requests and Responses.
+Cbor4Laravel adds CBOR functionality to Laravel Requests and Responses.
+For more information on what CBOR is, please see the [spec](http://cbor.io/).

 Installation
 =============